revoltchat/revolt.py/docs/api.rst

         They are sending you a friend request
     .. attribute:: none

         You have no relationship with them
     .. attribute:: outgoing_friend_request

         You are sending them a friend request

     .. attribute:: user

         That user is yourself

+.. class:: AssetType

+    Specifies the type of asset

+    .. attribute:: image

+        The asset is an image
+    .. attribute:: video

+        The asset is a video
+    .. attribute:: text

+        The asset is a text file
+    .. attribute:: audio

+        The asset is an audio file
+    .. attribute:: file

+        The asset is a generic file

+.. class:: SortType

+    The sort type for a message search

+    .. attribute:: latest

+        Sort by the latest message
+    .. attribute:: oldest

+        Sort by the oldest message
+    .. attribute:: relevance

+        Sort by the relevance of the message

+.. class:: EmbedType

+    The type of embed

+    .. attribute:: website

+        The embed is a website
+    .. attribute:: image

+        The embed is an image
+    .. attribute:: text

+        The embed is text
+    .. attribute:: video

+        The embed is a video
+    .. attribute:: unknown

+        The embed is unknown

 Utils
 ======